 Kurt Shafer here, the inventor of this kit.
 I spent a lot of time looking into materials and sources and ways to cut the garage door openings.
 Here is what you will find that will make my kit easy to use.

-- I am now selling thick plexiglass – 1/4 in with an option to get 3/8 inch.
-I can GUARANTEE they cannot be broken.
+- I am now selling thick plexiglass – 1/4 in.
+I GUARANTEE they cannot be broken.

 - I found a sheet metal cutter for you that works with any electric drill.